-Once again, HDTV dominated discussions and announcements relevant to the consumer electronics industry at the recent National Association of Broadcasters (NAB) convention.
+Las Vegas - HDTV once again dominated discussions and announcements relevant to the consumer electronics industry at the recent National Association of Broadcasters (NAB) convention.

 The Consumer Electronics Association (CEA) used the occasion to announce that cumulative factory-to-dealer unit sales of DTV products surpassed the 5 million mark in February.
 CEA's DTV sales figures represent integrated sets and displays.

-CEA president Gary Shapiro said, "It is important to recognize that this momentum can only continue if all related industries and government officials continue to drive the transition forward."
-He called on broadcasters to commit to getting DTV stations on the air in full power, adding that only 780 of the 1,304 commercial broadcast stations in the country are on-air in digital.
+Gary Shapiro, CEA president, said, 'It is important to recognize that this momentum can only continue if all related industries and government officials continue to drive the transition forward.'
+He called on broadcasters to commit getting DTV stations on the air in full power, adding that only 780 of the 1,304 commercial broadcast stations in the country are on-air in digital.

 He also called on the Federal Communications Commission to quickly adopt the cable TV plug-and-play agreement reached last December to accelerate the delivery of cable-compatible DTVs.